 Also, be careful about locking yourself into long term payroll service contract.
 Anything over 12 months is unnecessary.
 Your preference should be for month to month agreements that keep your payroll provider on their toes.

 11. What experiences and results have you achieved?

 Ensure your payroll provider can provide you with a range of referees who are willing to promote their services just as much as they are.
 Many outsourced payroll providers include success stories on their websites, this can be a good place to start.

 12. Do you have an exit strategy?

 Before signing on with an outsourced payroll provider, you need to have a proper understanding of your exit strategy.
 We’ve all seen cases in the news where a business or person has had a hard time getting out of an unfair agreement.
 There could come a time when you decide to take payroll back in-house or change providers.
-In this instance it’s worth ensuring that your service provider has an exit strategy where they can hand the keys over to your payroll officer so you can continue processing.
+In this instance, it’s worth ensuring that your service provider has an exit strategy where they can hand the keys over to your payroll officer so you can continue processing.
 Alternatively, they should be able to offer you your data in a database or CSV.
-This should occur with no extra cost.
+This should occur at no extra cost.

 Employment Hero is the easiest way for small to medium businesses to manage HR, payroll and employee engagement and benefits in Australia.
 Request a demo today.